clarkbains/connect4/PROJECTCHECKIN.md

 - I have generally left my application running, you can check if it is currently running with `docker ps | grep connect4`.
 No output means it is not running.
 - If it isn't running, navigate to the repository with `cd connect4`, and run it in with `docker-compose up -d`.
 For you convenience, and because it takes several minutes to build on openstack, I will have prebuilt the image for you with `docker-compose build --parallel --no-cache`.
 - The docker service binds to port 3000 on the openstack instance, so to view it, you will have to port tunnel this with the following command `ssh -L 9000:localhost:3000 student@134.117.131.57`.
 After that, you will be able to see the built instance at http://localhost:9000.
-- To kill the service, navigate to the connect4 folder and run `docker-compose kill && docker-compose rm` on the openstack instance.
+- To kill the service, navigate to the connect4 folder and run `docker-compose kill -f && docker-compose rm -f` on the openstack instance.
 - To view logs of the system, navigate to `~/connect4` and run `docker-compose logs`

 #### CD System